 Collaborated with cartoonist Robert Crumb on a limited edition t-shirt.

-2002: Collaborated with artist Gary Hume in handmade t-shirts for a silent auction to benefit RAWA, an organization for Afghan women’s rights, at the Thaddeus Ropac gallery in Paris.
+Collaborated with artist Gary Hume in handmade t-shirts for a silent auction to benefit RAWA, an organisation for Afghan women’s rights, at the Thaddeus Ropac gallery in Paris.

 Designer of the Year, The Rover British Fashion Awards, London.